disquieting-silence/listless/README.markdown

 Installation
 ------------

+### Configuration
 Installing `listless` requires the Android SDK with the `android` executable on the `path`.
 Inside your `listless` checkout directory, type:

     android update project --path .

 This will generate the `local.properties` and `proguard` configuration required.
+The `android update project` command also provides you with other project configuration options, such as the target Android OS.
+For a full list of configuration options, consult the [Android Developer Documentation](http://developer.android.com/tools/projects/projects-cmdline.html#UpdatingAProject).

+### Target Android OS

+`listless` has been written to operate on any 2.2 OS of Android (Froyo).
+However, it is possible to build `listless` for a different target OS.
+As mentioned above, using `android update project` is the approach to specify the target OS.
+In order to see a list of OS that your Android tools currently support, type:

+    android list targets

+The output of this will provide each supported OS with an `id`.
+This `id` should be specified as the value for the `--target` parameter in the `android update project` command.
+E.g.

+    android update project --path . --target android-8

+### Installation

-If you have correctly linked to the `thedroid` library as shown above, then installation 'should' proceed.
+If you have correctly linked to the `thedroid` library as shown above and configured your project correctly, then installation 'should' proceed.
+Installation and deployment to your system (connected device or running emulator) is achieved through the `ant` build tools.
+Specifically:

+    ant debug install

 ### Troubleshooting